Specifications for Student Computers

-Computers purchased now should meet the specifications in the table found at the bottom of this document.
+Computers used at Mercer Law School should meet the specifications in the table found at the bottom of this document.
 See also the "frequently asked questions" immediately below.

 Required Specifications for Laptop Computers

 • Processor Intel i5 core Processor or equivalent.

 • Wireless capabilities